yash-gautam9953/docify/README.md

     ./docify

 ## 🗄 MongoDB Setup

 Inside your Node.js project, always connect like this:

     const mongoUrl = process.env.MONGO_URL || "mongodb://127.0.0.1:27017/YOUR-DB-NAME";
     await mongoose.connect(mongoUrl);

+Docify will inject the correct MONGO_URL into your container automatically.